chriscantey/hypercast/README.md

 - Convert text or URLs to speech using OpenAI's TTS service
 - Automatic content cleanup using GPT
 - Custom intro sound effects
+- Web interface for browsing and playing episodes
 - Dynamic RSS feed generation for podcast players
 - Docker support for easy deployment
 - Persistent storage for all media files and customizations